ahambrahmasmi05/skills-test-with-actions/resume.md

 Developed and maintained various conference talks, online training, and in-person trainings covering various topics including Git, GitHub, and Open Source.

-# Resume

-## Experience

-- Managed a team of developers _consistent_
-- Developed a full-stack web application with React and Node.js
+### Leadership

+Managed multiple _asynchronous teams_ in the development, maintenance, and release of various web applications and websites.